Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 1. First check if the AI character has an individually configured model
 2. If not, check the default model corresponding to `"*"`
 3. If neither exists, use the original model

+#### Finding AI Character Name Keys

+The keys for AI unit targets (such as `"Cname_Wolf"`, `"Cname_Scav"`) can be found in the game's localization files:

+- File location: CSV files in the `<Game Installation Directory>/Duckov_Data/StreamingAssets/Localization` directory
+- How to find: Open any language CSV file (e.g., `ChineseSimplified.csv`), find the `Characters` sheet (worksheet), and the key column contains the AI character name keys
+- These keys can be used in the `SupportedAICharacters` array and `AICharacterModelIDs` dictionary

 ### Using the Model Selection Interface